ckeditor/ckeditor5/SECURITY.md

 *   Make sure to provide as many details as possible about the vulnerability.
 *   Please do not disclose publicly any security issues until we fix them and publish security releases.

 Contact the security team at security@cksource.com.
-As soon as we receive the security report, we'll work promptly to confirm the issue and then to provide a security fix.
+As soon as we receive the security report, we will work promptly to confirm the issue and then to provide a security fix.